 Hose diameters and glassware

-Who wants to upgrade his external filter with Lily Pipes made of glass or stainless steel, can choose from a vast offering of products in our shop.
-In order for the filter tubes to match the respective type of external filter, attention must first be paid to a suitable hose size.
+Those who'd like to upgrade their external filter with lily pipes made of glass or stainless steel can choose from a vast range of such products in our shop.
+To make sure that the filter hoses match the respective external filter, please pay attention to choose the right hose size.

-In principle, the various manufacturers offer filters with connections for three different hose diameters: 9/12 mm, 12/16 mm and 16/22 mm.
-The number before the "/" designates the inner diameter of the hose, the number behind it the corresponding outer diameter.
-These different sizes exist because the filters and their performance are each adapted to different aquarium sizes.
-For example: size 9/12 mm fits the Oase FiltoSmart 60, which was designed mostly for nano aquariums.
-Filters with 12/16mm connection are common for medium-sized tanks, like the JBL Cristal Profi e701.
-Filters for even bigger tanks as for example the BioMaster line by Oase come with a 16/22 mm hose diameter.
+Basically the various manufacturers offer filters with connections for three different hose diameters: 9/12 mm, 12/16 mm and 16/22 mm.
+The number before the "/" gives the internal diameter of the hose, the number behind it the respective external diameter.
+These different sizes are needed since the external filters and their performance are suitable for different aquarium sizes.
+For example: size 9/12 mm fits the Oase FiltoSmart 60, which has been designed for nano aquariums.
+Filters with a 12/16 mm connection, like the JBL Cristal Profi e701, for example, are commonly used for medium-sized tanks.
+Filters for bigger tanks as for example the BioMaster line by Oase come with a 16/22 mm hose diameter.

 Filter pipes made of glass or stainless steel are usually sold in three different sizes: 10 mm, 13 mm and 17 mm.
-This number designates the outer diameter of the Lily Pipe.
-Since the filter hose is pushed over the tube of a glass or stainless steel product, the outer diameter of the Lily Pipe must match the inner diameter of the hose.
-For example: a 9/12 mm hose has an inner diameter of 9 mm and a 10mm Lily Pipe.
-As you see, the diameters are off a millimeter.
-Lily Pipes of all sizes are always dimensioned a little bigger than the matching inner hose diameter.
-This makes the first installation a little harder but makes sure, that the hose sits tightly on the tube and doesn’t slip off.
-This circumstance ensures better tightness of the hose connection.
+This number gives you the external diameter of the lily pipe.
+Since the filter hose needs to go over the tube of a glass or stainless steel pipe, the external diameter of the lily pipe must match the internal diameter of the hose.
+For example: a 9/12 mm hose has an internal diameter of 9 mm and fits a 10 mm lily pipe - the diameters are off one millimeter, as you can see, but this happens on purpose.
+All lily pipes, no matter their size, are always a little bigger than the matching internal hose diameter.
+This makes the first installation a little harder but ensures a tight fit so the hose doesn’t leak or slip off.

 - 10 mm filter tubes: 9/12 mm hose